 Consistency...over the entire cut.
 Unlike it's wild cousin ribeye, the NY strip is not segmented into different sections of varied tenderness and flavor.
 It is the same across the whole steak.

 The Rind.
-Each strip steak we sell has a nice layer of rind fat.
+Each grass fed steak we sell has a nice layer of rind fat.
 Not only does that protect the nicest part of the steak from drying, it also caramelizes to add an extra bit of goodness for the fat lover.
 Folks who like lean just trim that back before eating, uncovering the best part of the steak with moisture maintained.
 Our unique aging protocol ensures that cooler funk, the nasty off flavor found in most NY strip rind fat, is nonexistent!